Skip to main content

 4. Bring in real station vocabulary

-Bring in the tools, routines, and constraints recruiters expect.
-Mention cash reconciliation, pump checks, merchandising, scheduling, safety standards, handovers, store reports, or fuel transactions.
+Include the tools, routines, and constraints that recruiters expect.
+Mention cash reconciliation, pump checks, merchandising, scheduling, safety standards, handovers, store reports, or fuel transactions as appropriate.

 See what recruiters trust